chris-short/devopsish.com/content/partners/index.md

 {{< eo_top >}}

-DevOps'ish is a weekly newsletter covering Cloud Native, DevOps, GitOps, Open Source, industry news, culture, and the ‘ish between.
+DevOps'ish is a weekly newsletter covering Cloud Native, DevOps, Open Source, industry news, culture, and the ‘ish between.
 A weekly newsletter assembled by open source leader, DevOps veteran, and Kubernetes Contributor [Chris Short](https://chrisshort.me).

 Over the years, [DevOps'ish](/) has built a name for providing timely and pertinent content to its readers.
 This comes through thoughtful curation and partnerships with other media outlets.